Jane Zhang: 2009–2015: Believe in Jane, Listen to Jane Z Live, The Seventh Sense and soundtracks

 On November 2, 2009, Universal Music announced the signing of Zhang, at a press conference in Hong Kong.
 She stated she had no plans to further her career abroad and has focused on the Chinese market.

-In February 2010, her fourth studio album Believe in Jane was released.
+After signing with Universal Music Group in 2009, Zhang released her fourth studio album, Believe in Jane in February 2010, which included the successful single "If This Is Love".
 On May 8, 2010, Zhang and Hong Kong singer Jacky Cheung, along with Somali rapper K'naan, original performer for the 2010 FIFA World Cup theme song, they are singing "Wavin' Flag" together at the Coca-Cola Pavilion at World Expo 2010 Shanghai.
 In August, she embarked on her first Believe in Jane Tour and travelled to Shanghai, Beijing, Tianjin, and Chengdu.
 In October 2010 she performed on Asia Song Festival in Seoul, South Korea.

 On June 1, 2011, Zhang announced the release of her fifth studio album, Reform, stating that "more than 60 percent of the album ... can be labeled as typical Jane Zhang style".
 In China Daily, Han Bingbin and Qin Zhongwei wrote that the songs "cover a range of styles, from R&B to rock, hip-hop, and dance," that seven of the album's ten songs "were composed by US musicians" and that "a US postproduction team was involved to guarantee top quality".
 In addition, "Zhang wrote the lyrics for three songs, including one she composed herself".
 In the same year, she produced a single, "Summer of Love", for Chinese actor Yang Mi.
+The album sold 80,000 copies within a month in China and was certified double platinum by the International Federation of the Phonographic Industry (IFPI).

 Listen to Jane Z Live is a live album recorded by Zhang in 2012 and produced by Jim Lee.
 At that time Zhang flew to Las Vegas to see Cirque du Soleil's The Beatles Love, which inspired her to release a live album that she rehearsed for in 11 days.
 Zhang's love for English songs also led to the original production, I Didn't Know, which showcased her wide vocal range.

 In July 2014, Zhang announced she signed with Sony Music.
 Simultaneously, her sixth studio album The Seventh Sense was released.
 It took her two years to complete the 12-song album.
 The disc contains two English-language songs: "Get out of My Life" and "Unwind".
 She wrote the lyrics of "The Seventh Sense", the theme song and namesake of the new album, based on her experiences during the past nine years.
 This album is the first in the Chinese music industry to be explicitly related to Chinese fashion.
 Zhang collaborated with the fashion magazine Harper's Bazaar to hold a custom show of cross-border music and fashion and released the song "Bazaar".
+In 2014, Zhang was a jury member at the 38th Montreal World Film Festival.